MathuxNY-73/leetcode/BitManipulation/README.md

       this prefix.
 The time complexity is at most the size of an interger in bits so O(32) = O(1).
 The algo does not need extra space so O(1)
 - [X] Submit solution.
 Got correct in 12 ms with 5.4 MB
+- [X] There exists a simpler solution actually to find the common prefix.
+The idea based on the Brian Kerninghan's algorithm is to iteratively remove the rightmost set bit until n is smaller or equal to m and then do a bitwise AND between m and the modified n.
+Again the algorithm is O(1) in both time and space complexity.
+- [X] Submit solution.
+Got correct in 4 ms with 2 MB
 - [X] Problem solved.